cbioley/vetoapp/src/statistics/README.md

 Separate service to compute statistics.
-Implemented as classic Node.js app hosted in Heroku now.
-TODO: Use Amazon Lambda
+It runs within Node.js in Heroku now.
+TODO: Use Amazon Lambda.